gittadesushil/specflow-plugin-nunit/README.md

-# SpecFlow NUnit3 Plugin
+# SpecFlow NUnit Plugin

-This plugin modifies the behavior of the default NUnit3 test generator (NUnit3TestGeneratorProvider) by adding the `global` keyword to the fully qualified attribute types that it outputs.
+This plugin modifies the behavior of the default NUnit and NUnit3 test generator by adding the `global` keyword to the fully qualified attribute types that it outputs.

 For example: